paua-app/Python-Stuff/README.md

 # Python-Stuff
-Training field and playground for Python code
+Training field and Playground for the Python Programming Language.
+As of now, the version used is 2.*